jeremiak/jeremiak.com/_posts/2023-08-26-bitwarden-wtf-is-this.md

 ---
 title: "Dear Bitwarden: WTF is this?"
-description: My password manager won't stop asking me for my account password and it's weirding me out.
+description: My password manager won't stop asking me for my computer's password and it is weirding me out.
 ---

 I like Bitwarden - it works very well most of the time.
 It makes it easy-ish to share passwords with my partner and to have access across all of my devices.
 I feel more secure when I use it.